MithunPara/Island-City-Pathfinder/README.md

 After installation, you'll find an application named `generator.jar` in the `generator` directory, another file name `island.jar` in the `island` directory and a file named `visualizer.jar` in the `visualizer` one.

+Or you can run any of our example scripts from our Scripts folder.
+Go to section "Example runs" in this ReadMe for more information.

 ### Generator

 To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
 Sample.mesh is the binary file containing the mesh.